 And that’s the problem.

-And maybe I don’t want cake!
-Maybe I want cupcakes!
-Maybe I like cupcakes better because there are more of them and they can be individualized!
-Maybe I want one cupcake with chocolate icing right now, but I might want buttercream icing later.
+but I might want buttercream icing later.
 And what if I’m just not a cake person?
 Maybe I want brownies!

-And that’s how I see relationships.
-Not everyone wants your cake.
+cake.
 Not everyone is coveting your cake.
 Your cake is not the perfect cake.
-It might be perfect for you, but not for me.
+It

 Maybe I have my own recipe.
 Maybe I want cupcakes.
 Maybe I want brownies.